BlueButterflies/Note/README.md

-<h3>This program is a simple Note Block where you can then write, print, save and open txt files.Also then send feedback with your Google account.
+<h3>This Desktop Application is a simple Note Block where you can then write, print, save and open txt files.Also then send feedback with your Google account.
 </h3>